whytheplatypus/gaper/README.md

 Zaper is an animated desktop background setter for X11

-This was created as an excuse to experiment with zap and generally practice.
+This was created as an excuse to experiment with zig and generally practice.

 Inspired by [paperview](https://github.com/glouw/paperview) with a goal of getting it to work with compositors like picom.